top of page

 • 2 min read

-• Mango panna cotta is a very delicious Italian dessert, creamy and light because it is made with sour cream and yogurt.
-A refreshing summer dessert, it is also incredibly easy to make.
-The base for the panna cotta is made of sour cream, sugar, honey, yogurt and gelatin, which will help the sour cream to harden better.
-It is poured into small glasses, or decorative jars or muffin tins, and then topped with a delicious and irresistible mango sauce that is made by cooking and mixing mango, lemon juice and sugar.
-Simple, beautiful to look at and delicious, they are ideal as a dessert after a meal.
-Follow recipe.
+• Mango panna cotta is an exquisite Italian dessert, known for its creamy and light texture, achieved through the use of sour cream and yogurt.
+This refreshing summer treat is remarkably simple to prepare.
+The panna cotta base consists of sour cream, sugar, honey, yogurt, and gelatin, which aids in setting the mixture.
+It is then poured into small glasses, decorative jars, or muffin tins, and finished with a delectable mango sauce made by cooking and blending mango, lemon juice, and sugar.
+Elegant, visually appealing, and delicious, this dessert is perfect for concluding a meal.
+Follow the recipe for best results.

 Ingredients: simple, standing time: 4h, total time: 25 minutes, 4 serving